The best way to access funds and pay for things while traveling in Costa Rica depends on…

 Costa Rican Colones, Cash

-Local currency is the most convenient for everything except large items like resort bills, airline tickets, and tour charges.
+Local currency is convenient for small items.
 Even when credit cards are accepted there is often a discount for cash.
 Unless you’re hard and fast on the tourist trail plan to make most of your small purchases in colones.
 Choose a method to get the money from home converted into a few days worth of cash at a time.

 Fees for purchasing travelers checks are typically 1% although some credit cards and bank accounts provide them for free.

 Bank costs for exchanging travelers checks are around 1%, sometimes with an additional flat fee of $US 1-5 per transaction.
 Banks are typically open from 9:00 a.m. until 4:00 p.m. but try to visit in late morning to avoid before & after work and lunchtime rushes that can cause long lines.
 Your original passport is required.

-US dollar checks from American Express are the only type that is widely accepted.
+US dollar checks from American Express are the only type accepted.
 Travelers checks will cost you between $US 1 and 7 per $US 100 spent, and consume about thirty minutes to three hours of your vacation each time you need to locate a bank and cash them.